Hoopaugi/Message-Board/plan/plan.md

 - Dates are ISO formatted dates stored as strings.
 - ids are mongoose objectids stored as strings
 - automatic timestamps "createdAt" and "updatedAt" are enabled for all models, and formatted as "created" and "edited" on API requests as needed.
 For the user document, "createdAt" is formatted as "registered"
+- fields are in camel case
+- Every model has an id field of a mongoose objectid type

 ### 4.1 Models